 873.210.
-The referee shall divide the property and allot the several portions to the parties, quality and quantity relatively considered, according to their rights and interests as determined in the interlocutory judgment of partition.
+The referee appointed by the court to make a division of the property shall divide the property and allot the several portions to the parties, quality and quantity relatively considered, according to their interests in the property as determined in the interlocutory judgment of partition.